Ground Floor Studio workbench with modular synthesizer, Car Wash and Lost Lake paintings, South Lake Union skyline through the glass

 Mid-day in the studio

-The CNC is running.
+The mill is running.
 A circuit board is half-soldered on a bench.
-Six people are talking about what they could build, and three of them are Amazon engineers who've never set foot in a fabrication shop before.
-That, exactly, was the point.
+Six people are arguing about what they'd build if they had the time, and three of them are engineers who'd never been inside a fabrication shop before.

 Joshua Borsman · Artist in Residence · 2023